twollnik/YETI/docs/user/hbefa_hot_strategy.rst

 --------

 **traffic data** |br|
-Like the :ref:`traffic data for the other strategies <traffic-data-explained>`.
+Just like the traffic data required for the other strategies.
+See :ref:`here <traffic-data-explained>`.

 --------